rubys/whimsy-board-agenda-nodejs/README.md

-Note that in the (hopefully near) future, the server will hook into [PyPubSub](https://infra.apache.org/pypubsub.html) so that it will immediately be aware of all SVN commits.
-Polling LDAP can also be done.
+Note that in the (hopefully near) future, the server will hook into [PyPubSub](https://infra.apache.org/pypubsub.html) so that it will immediately be aware of all SVN commits and LDAP changes.

 ## Learn More